 The Management Retiree Health Benefits Program is a cost-sharing, multiple-employer defined benefit plan administered by the County of Ventura.
 Substantially all participants are included in the County's primary government reporting entity.
 Due to the relative insignificance of the non-County employers participating in the plan, the County has elected to include financial statement disclosures required for a single-employer plan.
+The information presented is for all participants and includes non-County participants.

 Adopted by the Board of Supervisors on June 8, 1999, employees covered by the Management Resolution who retired after July 1, 1999, became eligible to receive one year of payments for five years of service, up to a maximum of five years of coverage.
-Payments of approximately \$581 per month were equivalent to premiums for the Ventura County Health Care Plan.
-Total payments in fiscal year 2009-10 were \$1,210,000.
+Payments of approximately \$605 per month were equivalent to premiums for the Ventura County Health Care Plan.
+Total payments in fiscal year 2010-11 were \$1,289,000.
 The payments do not constitute any guarantee of medical care benefits.
 On June 21, 2005, the Board of Supervisors approved the elimination of this benefit for employees covered after July 2, 2005.